victorandre957/learn_with_me_back-end/README.md

 # API

-This project is the API with strapi for the learn_with_me.
+This project is the API with strapi for the learn-with-me.

 The strapi instructions are on `./strapi_README` file.